maziac/binary-file-viewer/assets/help/help.md

 An important aspect of the size is that it is no parameter to the ```addRow```.
 In fact it is directly used from the previous ```read```.

+Note: If you pass the string returned by getDecimalValue, getHex*Value or getBitsValue to ```addRow``` you can also hover over the 'Value' cell.
+For a decimal value the hover will show the hex value and vice versa.

 ### read